 The Government has not specified any particular detail or method to generate B2C QR Codes, so taxpayers can generate their own QR Codes using their QR code generating machines & algorithms.

 In simpler words, QR Codes can be self-generated in the case of B2C Invoices, although the same is not the case with B2B invoices.

 In B2B e-Invoices QR Codes are generated by the IRP & not the taxpayer, at any point if the B2B invoices in gst QR code is scanned & it is found that the same is self-generated then such e-Invoice will be considered void.

 The second question would be, what should be the content of an e-Invoice QR Code?

-So, at any point when you scan a QR Code, it must display the details mentioned above.
+So, at any point when you scan a QR Code, it must display the details mentioned above. for example IRN number.